Witness tree: The Olmsted Elm

 The Olmsted Elm located on the Frederick Law Olmsted National Historic Site in Brookline, Massachusetts, was planted around the year 1810.
 The elm was present when Frederick Law Olmsted bought the property in 1883, which he called "Fairsted".
 Olmsted and his son, John Charles Olmsted, had removed all the other trees left by an Orchard in the vicinity but decided to keep the elm.
-The elm was kept on by the National Park Service as an important feature of the South Lawn until it succombed to Dutch elm disease, and was removed on March 30, 2011.
-The elm was replaced with a new, disease resistant variety, a Jefferson Elm, in 2013.
+The elm was kept on by the National Park Service as an important feature of the South Lawn until it succumbed to Dutch elm disease, and was removed on March 30, 2011.
+The elm was replaced with a new, disease-resistant variety, a Jefferson Elm, in 2013.

 Jefferson Elm

-333 American Elms were planted North of the Smithsonian Freer Gallery on the National Mall in 1935.
+333 American elms were planted North of the Smithsonian Freer Gallery on the National Mall in 1935.
 Most of the elm have perished and been replaced except for the Jefferson Elm.
 The Jefferson Elm's leaves remain green through late October, indicating genetically unique specimens.
 Many experiments were done on the Jefferson Elm from 1980 to the early 1990s.
 The experiment's results showed resistance to Dutch elm disease, which is believed to have come from a unique genetic arrangement.
 The elm also has a unique U-shaped branch junction that provides it more stability.